top of page

 3. If these criteria were met, an induction with a council representative would be required.
 This induction would include safety around the burial set up.
 I.e., how to carry on a coffin to the site and onto the lower device, how to lower the coffin (or hand lower if that is what they choose) how to hand back fill etc.

-In the case of an unexpected death
+In the case of an unexpected death, Cremation

 • Call police, ambulance or patient’s doctor.
 Paramedics, registered nurse or doctor will complete a ‘life extinct form’.
 (Police can only issue Life Extinct Form in some circumstances (‘obvious deaths’).
 The above will help you contact the person’s doctor or health care representative to issue a ‘cause of death certificate’ (Form 9).